-- 1. Every motion when filed shall include or be accompanied by a memorandum of law citing supporting authorities, except that the following motions need not be accompanied by a memorandum: - (a) petition for writ of habeas corpus ad testificandum or ad prosequendum; - (b) motion for out-of-state process; - (c) motion for order of publication for process; - (d) application for default; - (e) motion for judgment upon default; - (f) motion to withdraw or substitute counsel; - (g) motion for continuance, provided the good cause supporting it is set forth in the motion and affidavit required by Local Rule 7.6; - (h) motion for confirmation of sale; - (i) motion to withdraw or substitute exhibits; - (j) motion for extensions of time providing the good cause supporting it is set forth in the motion: - (k) motion for refund of bond, provided the good cause supporting it is set forth in the motion; and - (1) application for leave to proceed in forma pauperis. - 2.
-Those motions listed in A.1 above shall be accompanied by a proposed order. - 3.
-Pre-filing Conferences Required of Counsel.
-Prior to filing any motion in a civil case, except a motion for injunctive relief, for judgment on the pleadings, for summary judgment, to dismiss or to permit maintenance of a class action, to dismiss for failure to state a claim upon which relief can be granted, or to involuntarily dismiss an action, counsel for the movant shall confer (orally or in writing), or make reasonable effort to confer (orally or in writing), with all parties or non-parties who may be affected by the relief sought in the motion in a good faith effort to resolve by agreement the issues to be raised in the motion.
+- (1) Every motion when filed shall incorporate a memorandum of law citing supporting authorities, except that the following motions need not incorporate a memorandum: - (A) petition for writ of habeas corpus ad testificandum or ad prosequendum; - (B) motion for out-of-state process; - (C) motion for order of publication for process; - (D) application for default; - (E) motion for judgment upon default; - (F) motion to withdraw or substitute counsel; - (G) motion for continuance, provided the good cause supporting it is set forth in the motion and affidavit required by Local Rule 7.6; - (H) motion for confirmation of sale; - (I) motion to withdraw or substitute exhibits; - (J) motion for extensions of time providing the good cause supporting it is set forth in the motion; - (K) motion for refund of bond, provided the good cause supporting it is set forth in the motion: and - (L) application for leave to proceed in forma pauperis; and- - (M) motion for admission pro hac vice.

+- (2) Those motions listed in (a)(1) above, as well as any motion seeking emergency or ex parte relief or a temporary restraining order, shall be accompanied by a proposed order that is filed and submitted via e-mail to the Court as prescribed by Section 3I(6) of the CM/ECF Administrative Procedures. - (3) Pre-filing Conferences Required of Counsel.
+Prior to filing any motion in a civil case, except a motion for injunctive relief, for judgment on the pleadings, for summary judgment, to dismiss or to permit maintenance of a class action, to dismiss for failure to state a claim upon which relief can be granted, for pro hac vice admission, or to involuntarily dismiss an action, for garnishment or other relief under Federal Rule of Civil Procedure 64, or otherwise properly filed ex parte under the Federal Rules of Civil Procedure and these Local Rules, or a petition to enforce or vacate an arbitration award, counsel for the movant shall confer (orally or in writing), or make reasonable effort to confer (orally or in writing), with all parties or non-parties who may be affected by the relief sought in the motion in a good faith effort to resolve by agreement the issues to be raised in the motion.
 Counsel conferring with movant's counsel shall cooperate and act in good faith in attempting to resolve the dispute.
-At the time of filing the motion, counsel for the moving party shall file with the Clerk of the Court a statement certifying either: (a) that counsel for the movant has conferred with all parties or non-parties who may be affected by the relief sought in the motion in a good faith effort to resolve the issues raised in the motion and has been unable to do so; or (b) that counsel for the movant has made reasonable efforts to confer with all parties or non-parties who may be affected by the relief sought in the motion, which efforts shall be identified with specificity in the statement, but has been unable to do so.
-If certain of the issues have been resolved by agreement, the statement shall specify the issues so resolved and the issues remaining unresolved.
+At the end of the motion, and above the signature block, counsel for the moving party shall certify either: (A) that counsel for the movant has conferred with all parties or non-parties who may be affected by the relief sought in the motion in a good faith effort to resolve the issues raised in the motion and has been unable to do so; or (B) that counsel for the movant has made reasonable efforts to confer with all parties or non-parties who may be affected by the relief sought in the motion, which efforts shall be identified with specificity in the statement (including the date, time, and manner of each effort), but has been unable to do so.
+If certain of the issues have been resolved by agreement, the certification shall specify the issues so resolved and the issues remaining unresolved.
 Failure to comply with the requirements of this Local Rule may be cause for the Court to grant or deny the motion and impose on counsel an appropriate sanction, which may include an order to pay the amount of the reasonable expenses incurred because of the violation, including a reasonable attorney's fee.
+See forms available on the Court's website (www.flsd.uscourts.gov).